DAILY DISCIPLINE #134

 By Colleen Donahue

 Jesus was aware that he had come to men with new ideas.
 In coming to the Jewish nation he had come to a people that were passionate to keep things as they were.
 They believed God's law with his last and final word and therefore a new idea was not only a mistake but a sin.
-There were steeped in their traditions and even had two bodies of men -- the scribes and the pharisees that built a fence around the law to keep it contained and unchangeable.
+They were steeped in their traditions and even had two bodies of men -- the Scribes and the Pharisees-- that built a fence around the law to keep it contained and unchangeable.

 This study looks at the problem with new ideas and the need for Christianity to be established apart from Judaism.
 Then we'll learn Christ's instruction to his first disciples and messengers which still relate to us today.